nunov18/mobileportfolio/README.md

 Optimizing:
 Remove Google Web font.
-Place CSS inline on index.html.
+Place CSS inline and minified on index.html.
 Added a media query <link href="css/print.css" rel="stylesheet" media="print">

-Hosting & Browser Cache
+Result - Final Mesuring:
 -----------------------
-Since I host the site on github as github pages, it is not possible to include cache to the browser.

-Result:
 The Google PageSpeed Insight Score for the mobile version of index.html changed to 94/100 and desktop version to 95/100.
+Hosted the site on github as github pages.
+Unable to include cache to the browser due to github restrictions.

 #### Part 2: Optimize Frames per Second in pizza.html